 There has been notable downward pressure on charges and real innovation in terms of functionality over this same timeframe.
 Alongside this changing environment, people’s options at retirement and how they need to interact prior to them have become increasingly complex.

 From an employer’s perspective, it is vital they have a scheme that meets the needs of the business and its staff.
-This selection needs to account for member borne charges, default investment strategies, product functionality, ease of member interaction, administration and financial security amongst many other other things.
+This selection needs to account for member borne charges, default investment strategies, product functionality, ease of member interaction, administration and financial security amongst many other things.

 We can work with you from an independent perspective to help you see through the detail and to design and build a scheme that meets the needs of all involved.